tuxtor/the-j/src/jbake/content/blog/2016/2016-07-14-Java-Day-Tour-2016-Recap.md

 	>Mision: Help universities, high schools and IT development centers with Java-centered conferences in order to update IT knowledge in the not-so developed regions of Guatemala

-	>Vision: Travel though Guatemala and have fun while promoting our conference and Java
+	>Vision: Travel through Guatemala and have fun while promoting our conference and Java

 Why is this important?
 ======================